microsoft/fast/packages/tooling/fast-tooling/src/web-components/html-render-layer-inline-edit/inline-edit.spec.md

 ## Out of scope
 Inline editing is not intended to be a full function text editing / formating experience (at this time) and will only allow for simple text input.
 It is also not meant to be an HTML editor and any markup typed into the inline editor will be escaped so it appears as text.
-Markup editing can be accomplished in the Monico editor.
+Markup editing can be accomplished in the Monaco editor.